Bruce Hurst: 1986: World Series

-1986 World Series

-Hurst pitched brilliantly in the World Series, holding the New York Mets to just four hits in the Game 1 pitchers' duel with Ron Darling won 1-0 by the Red Sox.
-In Game 5, Hurst pitched a complete game victory to give Boston a 3-2 lead in the Series.
+Hurst pitched brilliantly in the World Series, holding the New York Mets to just four hits in the Game 1 pitchers' duel with Ron Darling won 1–0 by the Red Sox.
+In Game 5, Hurst pitched a complete game victory to give Boston a 3–2 lead in the Series.

-With Boston winning 5-3 in the tenth inning of Game 6, the Mets were down to their last out with no one on base.
-A Red Sox World Series victory seemed all but a certainty as the Shea Stadium scoreboard was set to display "Congratulations Boston Red Sox, 1986 World Champions".
-Hurst had been selected as the World Series Most Valuable Player until the Mets rallied to win the game with three runs, forcing a decisive Game 7.
+With Boston leading 5–3 in the 10th inning of Game 6, the Mets were down to their last out with no one on base.
+A Red Sox World Series victory seemed likely as the Shea Stadium scoreboard was set to display "Congratulations Boston Red Sox, 1986 World Champions."
+Hurst had been selected as the World Series Most Valuable Player, until the Mets rallied to win the game with three runs, forcing a decisive Game 7.

-Oil Can Boyd was originally slated to be the Game 7 starter for Boston, but when the game was delayed a day by rain, manager John McNamara bumped him in favor of Hurst.
-Hurst gave up just one hit through five innings of work, however, the Mets came back with three runs in the sixth to tie the game.
+Oil Can Boyd was originally slated to be the Game 7 starter for Boston, but when the game was delayed a day by rain, manager John McNamara turned to Hurst.
+Hurst gave up just one hit through five innings, however, the Mets came back with three runs in the sixth to tie the game.
 Hurst got a no-decision as he handed the ball over to the bullpen.
 The Mets won the World Championship, and Ray Knight received MVP honors.